The Traitors (film)

-The Traitors is a 1962 British thriller film directed by Robert Tronson and starring Patrick Allen, Jacqueline Ellis, Zena Walker and James Maxwell.
+The Traitors is a 1962 British second feature thriller film directed by Robert Tronson and starring Patrick Allen, Jacqueline Ellis, Zena Walker and James Maxwell.
+It was written by J. Levy and Jim O'Connolly.

-Premise
+Plot

 A British agent and an American from NATO co-operate in an attempt to smash a communist spy ring.
 Following the discovery of a top secret microfilm after a plane crash, the two become embroiled in a complex web of treachery and double agents, before finally bringing the enemy spies to justice.